Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-The biggest advantage to this drug when it comes down to pain relief is that it’s FDA approved.
-That tag alone means that it has passed through rigorous and quality tests via the food and drug administration and makes it relatively safe to use.
+The biggest advantage of this drug regarding pain relief is that it’s FDA-approved.
+That tag alone means that it has passed through rigorous and quality tests via the Food and Drug Administration, making it relatively safe to use.

 Lyrica is the most commonly prescribed drug used for pain when it comes to fibromyalgia.

-However, studies do indicate the lyrica the release of neurotransmitters in the brain consequently helping to control pain.
+However, studies do indicate that Lyrica causes the release of neurotransmitters in the brain, consequently helping to control pain.

 Side effects: